 Department in Charge | Global Human Resources Dept. |

 In 2007, MC established its first organization specifically dedicated to diversity management in the Global Human Resources Department (originally named the Work Environment Support Office, it was renamed as the Diversity Management Promotion Office the following year).
-Thereafter, following reorganization, MC established the Health Promotion, D&I Team in April 2021.
+Thereafter, following reorganization, MC established the Health Promotion, DE&I Team in April 2021.
 This team strives to enhance and expand support measures for employees balancing work with childcare or family care responsibilities.
 It also considers measures such as initiatives to create welcoming workplaces for non-Japanese employees.
 MC will continue to undertake initiatives to further improve its work environments in order to ensure that each employee in its diverse workforce is able to keep motivated and achieve his or her own full potential.

 MC has been improving its internal systems to enable employees to better balance matters such as childcare and family care with their careers.
 MC will continue to focus on building a corporate culture that embraces diverse work styles in order to create a comfortable and supportive atmosphere that understands and encourages the active utilization of these systems.